AmpersandTarski/documentation/tutorial/interface.md

 # Interfaces
-You can work with data in your information system only through an interface.
+You can work with data in your information system only through a service.
 Interfaces are the spectacles you need for viewing, changing, creating and deleting data.

 ```
 INTERFACE Overview : '_SESSION'                     cRud